 Take this hypothetical client, Shoprr, as an example.

-Say Maria, about 28 years old, browses through the Shoprr App and buys 2 to 3 maternity dresses
+Say, Maria, about 28 years old, browses through the Shoprr App and buys two to three maternity dresses.
+She asks:

-After the sale, you can also track different metrics and data like delivery, customer rating, return visit, and repurchase data.
+After the sale, you can also track different metrics and data like delivery, customer rating, return visit, and repurchases.

 Moreover, how would you use these data to make sure Maria would be a valuable customer for your business in the long run?
 Given all the data available, how would you make shopping feel more human and personal for your consumers?